 One of the biggest problems with highly processed, industrial oils such as corn oil, soybean oil and Canola oil, is that the polyunsaturated component of the oil is highly unstable under heat, light, and pressure, which heavily oxidize the polyunsaturates, increasing free radicals in your body.

 The end result of all of this refining and processing are oils that are highly inflammatory in your body when you ingest them, potentially contributing to heart disease, cancer, weight gain, and other degenerative diseases.

-Related: See The Skinny on Fat, Part 1 for more information on processed oils and disease.
+Related: See The Skinny on Fat, Part 1: Dangers of Polyunsaturated Oils for more information on processed oils and disease.